robot-locomotion/dwl/README.md

 INSTALLATION:
 - go to top folder (the folder this file is located in)
 - execute cmake: "cmake ."
-- either simply compile the library: "make", or call the installation: "sudo make install" (this will copy the library and header to your system folder and create a corresponding FindLSE.cmake file)
+- either simply compile the library: "make", or call the installation: "sudo make install" (this will copy the library and header to your system folder and create a corresponding FindDWL.cmake file)